Performers

 Jesse Mills

-Jesse Mills, Ph.D.
-(Director of Music) has been writing and playing music since age 11.
+Jesse Mills, Ph.D. has been writing and playing music since age 11.
 His musical influences range from Jimi Hendrix to Nina Simone, Jeff Buckley to Maxwell, B. B. King to Meshuggah, Guns N Roses to Public Enemy.
 Jesse has sung with the New England Conservatory Gospel Choir, the Coro Alegro Italian folk choir (Santa Rosa, CA), and has performed solo and in ensemble settings in schools and coffee shops in Northern and Southern California.
 At the University of San Diego, he is currently Chair of the Ethnic Studies Department and the Humanities Center Chair of Collaborative Research.
 Jesse proudly serves the community as an artist, activist, and scholar, organizing with the taxi union UTWSD, social equity funders SECF, and Black Lives Matter San Diego.
 He has degrees in Philosophy, African American Studies and Ethnic Studies, and his research, teaching, and community work challenge racism, imperialism, and injustice to contribute to collective social transformation.

 Shivon Carreño